JustinGuese/website-myopiagraph/myopia/content/english/_index.md

     button:
       enable : true
       label : "View More"
-      link : "how-it-works"
+      link : "/about_myopiagraph"

   # tab item
   - name : "Seamless SaaS Experience"
     title : "**Worry free** hosting"
     image : "images/screenshots/how-it-works-1.png"
     content : "Say goodbye to hosting, backup, and uptime concerns.
 Myopiagraph is a Software as a Service (SaaS) solution, designed for hassle-free operation.
 Focus on patient care while we handle the technical aspects.
-Enjoy a reliable, always-on platform that simplifies your workflow.
+Enjoy a reliable, always-on platform that simplifies your workflow."

-Myopiagraph is not just a tool; it's a partner in your mission to combat myopia and protect the vision of future generations.
-Join the Myopiagraph community and elevate your myopia management practice today."
     button:
       enable : true
       label : "View More"
-      link : "how-it-works"
+      link : "/about_myopiagraph"

 ############################## Tools in Use ########################
 tools:
-  enable : true
+  enable : false
   title : "Integrate the **tools you already use**" content : "Myopiagraph is just a software which is not classified as a medical device, therefore you can use it with any opthomological measurement device.
 Ophthalmology devices are measuring the eye length of the children, and the results are inserted into Myopiagraph, where they are visualized in a personalized manner according to their respective parameters in percentile curves from current research.